zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

-# Module 3:  Configure SSO and Provisioning (Salesforce)
+# Module 2:  Configure SSO and Provisioning for Salesforce

  Oracle Identity Cloud Service (IDCS) provides integration with any service that can be integrated via **SAML** (Security Access Markup Language) protocol.
 Administrations will be able to manage users into various applications via single control panel and end users will be able get to applications via single click.

  IDCS provides support for standard SAML 2.0 Browser POST Login & Logout Profiles.

  Please note, that though IDCS supports SAML and OpenID Connect/OAuth, there are many times when a non-SAML enabled system requires SSO.
 IDCS App Gate provides support for non-SAML systems that use header-based, cookie-based or form-fill SSO.
 App Gate is an Nginx-based, software appliance deployed in a proxy configuration that can be deployed on AWS, OCI, OCI-C or on-premises in VMWare or Oracle Virtualbox.
 It is delivered via Identity Cloud Service and available for IDCS Standard customers.

  This lab is intended to demonstrate federated Single Sign-on (SSO) with a 3rd party SaaS application.
 The purpose is to illustrate the